DITTO: Offline Imitation Learning with World Models: Dream Imitation

 \textbf{Reward} To bound expert-learner state distribution divergences, prior approaches have focused on sparse indicator function rewards \citep{ILbyRL}, or adversarial reward learning \citep{divmin}.
 We propose a new formulation, which rewards the agent for matching the expert latent state-action pairs over an episode.
 In particular, for an arbitrary distance function $d$, agent state-action latent $z^\pi_t$, and a set of expert state-action latents $\mathcal{D}_E$:

-This function rewards matching the agent's state-action pairs to the expert's, as studied in \citet{ILbyRL}.
-The major difference is that we also smooth in the latent space, meaning an exact match isn't required for a reward.
-We show in appendix \ref{appendixproof} how to make this relaxed reward compatible with the theoretical results from \citet{ILbyRL}.
+Any function of this form rewards matching the agent's state-action pairs to the expert's, as studied in \citet{ILbyRL}.
+The major differences in our formulation are that we calculate the reward on the learned model latent states, as well as compute a simple smoothed divergence, meaning an exact match isn't required for a reward.
+Proof \ref{appendixproof} in the supplementary material shows how to make this relaxed reward compatible with the theoretical results from \citet{ILbyRL}, such that an exact divergence bound is obtained.
 In particular, we prove that maximizing this reward bounds the total variation in latent-state distributions between the expert and learner, as well as bounding their extrinsic reward difference.

 Intuitively, matching latent states between the learner and expert is easier than matching observations, since the representations learned from generative world model training should provide a much richer signal of state similarity.
 In practice, the minimization over $\mathcal{D}_E$ can be computationally expensive, so we modify the objective \ref{theoreticalreward} to exactly match learner latent states to expert latents from the same time-step, as shown in Figure \ref{fig:latenttrajectory}.
 In particular, we randomly sample consecutive expert latents $z^E_{t:t+H} $ from $\mathcal{D}_E$ and unroll the agent from the same starting state in the world model, yielding a sequence of agent latents $z^\pi_{t:t+H}$.
 Finally, we compute a reward at each step $t$ as follows: